 #4 Cold Brew Coffee

-The lazy coffee drinker will want the simplest easiest to clean up cold brewer.
+The lazy coffee drinker will want the simplest, easiest-to-clean cold brewer.
 I’m a fan of the one made by Alkani.
 In the summer, I might brew once a week.
-It is easy to clean up too.
-See The Alkani Cold Brew Coffee Maker – Review and Tutorial for guidance.
+It is easy to clean, too.
+See The Alkani Cold Brew Coffee Maker—Review and Tutorial for guidance.

 Summary

 Even the laziest coffee drinker can still make delicious coffee at home.
-The brewing methods listed above are easy to use and only the Alkani Cold Brewer takes up any counter space.
-And I put that away between brews.
+The brewing methods listed above are easy to use, and only the Alkani Cold Brewer takes up counter space.
+I put that away between brews.